 Directions & Parking

-Public Transportation Eagle County ECO Transit to Vail available year round.
+Public Transportation Eagle County ECO Transit to Vail runs regularly year round.
 Please check schedules and bus stops Here

 Driving Directions From east or west on I-70, take the main Vail exit (#176).After exiting I-70 you will navigate through two roundabouts.
 Follow the first roundabout until it takes you under I-70.
 Enter another roundabout, make a left, and continue driving east on to the South Frontage Road.
 Pass the Vail Parking Structure.
 Along the South Frontage Road you will come to a stop sign (note: traffic from the right does not stop).
 Shortly after the stop sign on your right you’ll see the softball fields and tennis courts at Ford Park.
 Park in the parking lot next to the softball fields or tennis courts and follow the asphalt path to the gardens.